What to Know Before You Automate

 Don't try to automate everything at once.
 Some of the most effective, time-saving automations are tiny:

-- Copying email attachments to Google Drive
+- Copying email attachments into the right Google Drive folder

 Choose the Right Tools (Not Just the Trendy Ones)